sanjay-sts/sts-opensearch-mcp-server/local/README.md

 This directory contains the local deployment setup for the OpenSearch MCP Server, which provides OpenSearch functionality as MCP tools for Claude Desktop.

+> **Note:** For production deployment, see the `ecr-ecs-docker/` folder which contains the currently deployed AWS ECS version.

 ## Prerequisites

 - Python 3.8+